 Due to Rio Vista.
-Effective December 31, 2007, we acquired from Rio Vista certain Mexican LPG operations for a cash payment of approximately \$9.0 million (see Note 3 of Notes to consolidated financial statements).
-At December 31, 2008 and 2007, we have a liability of approximately \$0.1 million and \$0.5 million, respectively, to Rio Vista provided that Rio Vista is not obligated to indemnify us for any claims, expenses or liabilities pursuant to the agreement covering our acquisition of the Mexican LPG operations.
+Effective December 31, 2007, we acquired from Rio Vista certain Mexican LPG operations for a cash payment of approximately \$9.0 million.
+At December 31, 2009 and December 31, 2008, we have a liability of approximately \$nil and \$0.1 million, respectively, to Rio Vista pursuant to the purchase price holdback provision in the acquisition agreement.
+Subject to certain exceptions and limitations, Rio Vista is obligated to indemnify us for claims, expenses or liabilities of the Mexican LPG operations prior to the closing date.

 Obligations to repair, maintain or expand Southeast terminals.
 As a condition to our acquisition of the Southeast terminals, we agreed to assume all responsibilities, duties and obligations to complete the construction of and place into service certain projects to repair, maintain or expand the Southeast terminals that had been commenced by TransMontaigne Inc. but were not completed as of the date of closing.
-At December 31, 2008 and 2007, we have recognized a liability of approximately \$0.2 million and \$4.9 million, respectively, as our estimate of the costs to complete and place into service certain projects to repair, maintain or expand the Southeast terminals (see Note 3 of Notes to consolidated financial statements).
+At December 31, 2009 and 2008, we have recognized a liability of approximately \$nil and \$0.2 million, respectively, as our estimate of the costs to complete and place into service certain projects to repair, maintain or expand the Southeast terminals (see Note 3 of Notes to consolidated financial statements).

 Rebate due to Morgan Stanley Capital Group.
 Pursuant to our terminaling services agreement related to the Southeast terminals, we agreed to rebate to Morgan Stanley Capital Group 50% of the proceeds we receive annually in excess of \$4.2 million from the sale of product gains at our Southeast terminals.
-At December 31, 2008 and 2007, we have accrued a liability due to Morgan Stanley Capital Group of approximately \$2.2 million and \$nil, respectively.
+At December 31, 2009 and 2008, we have accrued a liability due to Morgan Stanley Capital Group of approximately \$0.5 million and \$2.2 million, respectively.
+During the three months ended March 31, 2009, we paid Morgan Stanley Capital Group approximately \$2.2 million for the rebate due to Morgan Stanley Capital Group for the year ended December 31, 2008.

-Unrealized loss on derivative instrument.
-We manage a portion of our interest rate risk with an interest rate swap, which reduces our exposure to changes in interest rates by converting variable interest rates to fixed interest rates.
-At December 31, 2008, we have an interest rate swap agreement with a notional amount of \$125.0 million that expires May 2010.
-Pursuant to the terms of the interest rate swap agreement, we pay a fixed rate of 2.26% and receive an interest payment based on the one-month LIBOR.
+Unrealized loss on derivative instruments.
+Our derivative instruments are limited to interest rate swaps.
+We manage a portion of our interest rate risk with interest rate swaps, which reduce our cash exposure to changes in interest rates by converting variable interest rates to fixed interest rates.
+At December 31, 2009, we have an interest rate swap agreement with a notional amount of \$150.0 million that expires June 2011.
+Pursuant to the terms of the interest rate swap agreement, we pay a fixed rate of approximately 2.2% and receive an interest payment based on the one-month LIBOR.
 The net difference to be paid or received under the interest rate swap agreement is settled monthly and is recognized as an adjustment to interest expense.
-At December 31, 2008, the fair value of the interest rate swap was approximately \$2.1 million.
+During the years ended December 31, 2009, 2008 and 2007, we recognized net payments to the counterparty in the amount of approximately \$2.6 million,